 A proof-of-work is a cryptographic scheme used to ensure that a party has performed a certain amount of work.
+In particular, Bitcoin incorporates a proof-of-work system based on Adam Back's Hashcash [3] for Bitcoin mining (see Sect.
+5.2).
 It has two basic properties - firstly, it ensures that the party providing the proof-of-work has invested a predefined amount of effort in order to create the proof and secondly, that the proof is efficiently verifiable.
 Typically, finding a proof-of-work is a probabilistic process with a success probability depending on the predefined difficulty.